iann0036/aws-account-controller/README.md

 Currently, the only tested region is `us-east-1`.
 The stack deploy time is approximately 7 minutes.

+#### Uninstallation

+To remove this solution, ensure that both S3 buckets have their objects removed then delete the CloudFormation stack.
+The SES Receipt Rule Set will revert back to `default-rule-set`.

 ## Usage

 In order to elect to delete an account, simply tag an account within the Organizations console with the following: